ToniWonKanobi/theoveranalyzed.net/posts/dailyupdate.md

 @@ Title=Daily Update
 @@ HideHeader=true

-# Subscribe To The Daily Update
+<h1>The Daily Update</h1>

 Congratulations!
-You've made it to the super-secret corner of my site that contains information regarding the daily email subscription
+You've made it to the super-secret corner of my site that contains information regarding the Daily Update[^du] email subscription.

 While most nerdy folk will subscribe to the site via [Twitter][twitter] or [RSS][rss], most of my family and friends are not that nerdy.
 To accommodate their non-nerdy tendencies, I created a [MailChimp][mailchimp] newsletter connected to my [alternate RSS][rssa] feed.
 MailChimp can push out daily email updates with new posts from the site.